-Families must actively choose to utilize the data retrieval.
+Families must actively choose to utilize the data retrieval tool.
 When you choose to do so, you will be transferred to the Internal Revenue Service web site.
 You will need to authenticate your identity before any personal information is displayed.

 During the completion of the FAFSA, you will have the option to “Transfer” tax information to the FAFSA.
 Applicants can also choose NOT to transfer the data to the FAFSA.
 Transferred data will have a notation - “Transferred from the IRS.”